Gtalen/data-analytics/README.md

 ### Contributors
 - Ebelechukwu Chidimma Igwagu

-- Eager to contribute? his project is open to external contribution.
+- Eager to contribute?
+This project is open to external contribution.

 ### License
 This project is available under the MIT, GNU license.